lip6/ITSTools-web/gal.md

 # GAL : Guarded Action Language

-You will find here documentation for the Guarded Action Language, including its syntax and a description of the features of the model-checker built into the ITS modeler front-end.
+You will find here documentation for the Guarded Action Language, including its syntax.

 GAL is a language providing a C-like syntax to describe concurrent systems.

-We provide a feature-rich editor and full CTL and LTL model-checking of GAL using the its-tools.
+We provide a feature-rich editor and full CTL and LTL model-checking of GAL using the ITS-tools.

 ## <a name="sec:Install"></a>1\.
 Install